Retirement is about more than just money

 What’s it going to take to make retirement the best years of your life?
 I suspect it has something to so with waking up every morning excited about your day and time is flying by because you are having so much fun doing what you love to do.
 If that’s the case, what do you love to do?
 And if you’ve truly figured out what you love to do, then what’s stopping you from doing that today?

-They best way to plan for retirement is to live as though you are already retired!
+The best way to plan for retirement is to live as though you are already retired!
 Are you living the best years of your life and still working?
 Do you know people enjoying life to it’s fullest and yet they may not be rich?

-Money is important but so is health, relationships, hobbies, personal challenge, intellectual stimulation, work, religion and spirituality.
+Money is important but so is health, relationships, hobbies, personal challenge, intellectual stimulation, work, religion, and spirituality.

 The best time to retire is when you’re ready and believe it or not readiness has less to do with money and more to do with lifestyle.
 The key is to have something to retire to.
 We all retire “from” something but not everyone retires “to” something.
-That’s why vision and planning is so important.
+That’s why vision and planning are so important.